 A: An electronic recording may more faithfully reflect the total courtroom experience, since the electronic recording includes voice tone, inflection, pauses in speech, and usually a video.
 Ohio Civil Rule 30(B)(3) permits depositions to be recorded by audio or videotape.
 Such recordings allow the transcript to be made, if necessary, but avoid much of the expense if not.
 They also allow simultaneous reading, watching and listening to the testimony, which cannot be accomplished with a stenographic record.
 Electronic reporting costs one-half to two-thirds of the cost of a stenographic record; because it has up to ten stereo tracks based on multiple microphones, it is often possible to decipher overlapping statements, which may be impossible for a stenographic reporter to take down.
 A professional engineer is not required for an electronic record; a notary public can record the proceedings.

 Q: How might a court record be used after a trial is over?

 A: Sometimes, a party to a case may believe an error in the trial has led to an incorrect outcome.
-In reviewing a case, the appellate court will read or listen to the relevant portions of the proceedings when its attention is drawn to the particular relevant words by the attorneys.
-Some courts will require that a written transcript be provided of any relevant testimony.
+In reviewing a case, the appellate court will read or listen to the relevant portions of the proceedings when its attention is drawn to the particular relevant words.
+Some courts will decide that listening to or watching the video is not sufficient, and will require that a written transcript be provided of any relevant testimony.
 Because of the importance of making decisions based on the best available evidence, a reliable recording system is very desirable, although court rules do allow parties to a lawsuit to substitute an agreed-upon statement of the evidence and proceedings if no record is available.